 Listed building consent is required for all works of demolition, alteration or extension to a listed building that affect its character as a building of special architectural or historic interest.
-This includes internal works and possibly works to buildings and structures within the curtilage.
+This includes internal works and possibly works to buildings and structures within its curtilage.

-Please also note that this type of certificate can only be applied prior to the relevant works being carried out and cannot be done retrospectively.
+This type of certificate can only be applied prior to the relevant works being carried out and cannot be done retrospectively.

 - a plan identifying the listed building(s) to which the application refers